jguida941/MemLite/README.md

 # BSD 3-Clause License:
-Created by Justin Gudida.
+Created by **Justin Gudida**.
 May - 2025.
 Use it all your want.
 Never fully finished this just gotta change buttons locations/polish it up a bit.
+Have a lot of projects to get to feel feel to **contribute**